zhenzhen313/TASG/README.md

 ---
 ### Abstract
 Target-oriented multimodal sentiment classification is an important subtask of aspect-based sentiment analysis, which analyzes the sentiment polarity oriented to the target in a sentence-image pair.
 Previous research primarily relies on generic object detection, neglecting visual sentiment cues and suffering from semantic noise introduced by image-to-text conversions.
 Moreover, although existing approaches explore intra-modal and inter-modal feature interaction and enhancement for target-oriented representations, they leave potential for improvement in capturing complex relationships for target-level sentiment analysis.
 To address these limitations, we propose a target-oriented multimodal sentiment classification framework with Target-specific Attention and Sentiment-guided Graph neural network (TASG).
 For visual inputs, we decompose them into content-descriptive captions and sentiment-aware adjective-noun pairs.
 We design a target-specific attention module to enhance target-oriented features while mitigating noise from complex cross-modal conversions.
 Furthermore, we introduce a sentiment-guided graph neural network that constructs a semantic graph based on syntactic sentiment cues and multimodal information, allowing the model to explicitly model and refine target-sentiment relationships.
 Experimental results on standard Twitter benchmarks and the large-scale MASAD dataset demonstrate the effectiveness of TASG.
-The code will be made publicly available upon acceptance of the paper.

 ###  Overview